princjef/gomarkdoc/format/README.md

 func (f *PlainMarkdown) RawHeader(level int, text string) (string, error)
 ```

-RawHeader converts the provided text into a header of the provided level without escaping the header text\.
-The level is expected to be at least 1\.
+RawHeader converts the provided text into a header of the provided level without escaping the header text.
+The level is expected to be at least 1.